filip-michalsky/SalesGPT/README.md

 > Ted Lasso: Great to hear that!
 Our mattresses are specially designed to contour to your body shape, providing the perfect level of support and comfort for a better night's sleep.
 Plus, they're made with high-quality materials that are built to last.
 Would you like to hear more about our different mattress options?

+## Product Knowledge Base

+The AI Sales Agent has access to tools, such as your internal Product Knowledge base.
+This allows the agent to only talk about your own products and significantly reduces hallucinations.

 ## Understanding Context

-The bot understands the conversation stage (you can define your own stages fitting your needs):
+The AI Sales Agent understands the conversation stage (you can define your own stages fitting your needs):

 - Introduction: Start the conversation by introducing yourself and your company.
 - Qualification: Qualify the prospect by confirming if they are the right person to talk to regarding your product/service.